jhahnfeld/prodigal-pyrodigal-comparison/README.md

 * A short summary of each comparison is printed to stdout: `Hits genome=GCF_000006765: prodigal=5681, pyrodigal=5681, equal=True`
 * The `comparison` output directory contains a mismatches.tsv TSV file with differing predictions.
 * The `comparison/tmp` directory contains the Prodigal train file and GFF output for each used genome.

+## Results
+The results in the results directory were created using Prodigal (commit 31b300a99a39964893057128ea10338e9a26bd6c, branch GoogleImport) and Pyrodigal v1.1.2.

 ## License